 Application Process Overview

-- Online Purchase: Visit the Maryland Department of Natural Resources COMPASS portal to buy your license easily.
+- Online Purchase: Visit the Maryland Department of Natural Resources website to buy your license easily through the Maryland Outdoors portal.

 License Types and Fees